California Pacific Conference

 The California Pacific Conference (Cal Pac) is a college athletic conference affiliated with the National Association of Intercollegiate Athletics (NAIA).
 The conference commissioner is Don Ott.
 Conference leadership is shared among the member institutions.
-The secretary is Marv Christopher of California Maritime Academy.
+The secretary is Marv Christopher of Cal Poly Maritime Academy.
 The conference was formed in 1996.

 History

 California State University at East Bay, California State University at Monterey Bay, Dominican University, Mills College, and Notre Dame de Namur University are former members of the conference that have left the Cal Pac and the NAIA for the Division II and Division III ranks of the National Collegiate Athletic Association (NCAA).